sivameetsu/Deutsche_Boerse/Readme.md

 # Objective:
     `Python application has been created using flask framework to render the interesting Chuck Norris jokes from API https://api.chucknorris.io/ and display through webpage .
-     Infrastructure has to be created using IAC.`
+     Infrastructure has to be created using IAC.`  -  [Redus Quickstart Guide](https://github.com/sivameetsu/flows/blob/main/task.md)

 This task has been divided into two parts
   1. Infra Code